rzimmerdev/black-litterman/README.md

 - Black-Litterman model for incorporating investor views.
 - Convex optimization with constraints on sector allocation, position limits, and asset selection.

+## Running with our Views
+To run the same model and views we used for the competition, simply run the `main.py` file.

 ## License
 This project is released under the MIT License.